dialogic-godot/dialogic/README.md

     - Portrait picker added to `Text Events` and `Character Join` events.
     - `Text Events` text editor vertical size grows witch each line added.
     - `Text Events` now properly create a new message for each line inside the text editor.
-    - `Text Events` Line count are now displayed next to the text
+    - `Text Events` Line count are now displayed next to the preview text when folded.
-    - Re-adding the `End Branch` event.
+    - Re-adding the `End Branch` event just in case you removed the end and you want to add it again in the timeline.
     - Renamed the `Copy Timeline ID` right click menu option to `Copy Timeline Name` since you now have to use that to set the current timeline from code instead of the ID.
     - Fixed several bugs that corrupted saved files
     - Thanks to [mindtonix](https://github.com/mindtonix) and [Crystalwarrior](https://github.com/Crystalwarrior) for your first contribution on the choice buttons